web-illinois/ilw-filter/README.md

 value being the current value of that filter.
 The value can be a string, number, boolean, array, or object, depending on the configuration of the filter.

+There is also a custom `filters` event dispatched on the `ilw-filter` element when the filters change, which includes the same filters object for systems that don't work with reactive attributes as easily.

 ## Code Examples

 ```html